 - 5.1.
-If an Intern or AVP wishes to run as a candidate for a USC elected position, or if they wish to volunteer for or publically support candidates standing for a USC elected position, they must take an unpaid leave of absence from their position for the duration of the campaign period. - 5.2.
-An Intern or AVP may not concurrently hold another Intern, AVP, or Coordinator position within the USC.
-They may hold part-time employment within USC operations.
+If an AVP wishes to run as a candidate for a USC elected position, or if they wish to volunteer for or publically support candidates standing for a USC elected position, they must take an unpaid leave of absence from their position for the duration of the campaign period. - 5.2.
+An Intern or AVP cannot hold another USC paid position, USC Councillor position, or Director position on the USC Board of Directors.